 Zoning Board of Appeals

-The Zoning Board of Appeals interprets the wording in the Zoning Ordinance, hears appeals on decisions made by the Zoning Administrator, and may grant variances (an exception to zoning requirements; see Zoning Variance Application).
-Three township residents (Jim Stone, Martin Dolan, Brian Bresette; alternate: David White) make up this board.
-To apply for the next opening, you must send a letter of interest to Onota Township.
-Hearings & meetings are only held on an as-needed basis.
+The Zoning Board of Appeals (ZBA) interprets the wording in the Zoning Ordinance, hears appeals on decisions made by the Zoning Administrator or Planning Commission, and may grant variances (an exception to zoning requirements; see Zoning Board of Appeals Petition).
+Three township residents serve three-year terms on this board.
+To apply for a vacancy, please send a letter of interest to Onota Township.
+Meetings and public hearings are only held on an as-needed basis.